 Below are three areas you can’t overlook as you navigate your way through the off season in the gym.
 Check them out!

-1) Get assessed!
-Go through a physical movement screen every 6 weeks
+1) Go through a physical movement screen every 6 weeks!

-Do you know where you stand heading into the off season?
-To help you get a clear picture of where your strengths and weaknesses are throughout your body I recommend going through a physical evaluation (we trust the Functional Movement Screen here at GPC).
+Do you know where you stand on the function scale?
+To help you get a clear picture of where your strengths and weaknesses are throughout your body, I recommend going through some sort of physical evaluation (we trust the Functional Movement Screen here at GPC).
 Understanding the mobility-stability model and how that pattern can help identify the root cause of a dysfunction is priceless.
 These aren’t always as obvious as you might think and are directly affecting the success you’ll have this winter as you look to tighten up and improve your golf mechanics.
 Please reach out if you are interested in going through our physical evaluation!

 2) Dynamic Warm Up!

-A dynamic warm up lasting equal to or longer than 10 minutes will significantly reduce the likelihood of injury and improve performance both in your workout and earlier in your round if you do happen to find yourself in warmer weather this winter.
+A dynamic warm up lasting equal to or longer than 10 minutes will significantly reduce the likelihood of injury and improve performance both in your workout and earlier in your round.
 The golf swing is a very powerful movement and puts a tremendous amount of stress on the body.
 Would you warm up before a pick-up basketball game?
 Would you warm up before a 5k?
 Whether you choose to, or not, the chance of getting hurt goes down significantly after you do.

 3) BACK to basics!